 Can I bring chorizo with me when I return to the USA?

 Unfortunately the law has not changed- it is still not legal for travelers to bring sausage products into the USA, even if they are vacuum packed.
 However, there is chorizo from La Rioja imported commercially, and you can find it right here at Tienda.com under the Palacios brand name.
 It's available in mild and hot, and there are smaller links that are cured for cooking.

 Do you know any good Spanish restaurants in Boston?

 I have done several Spanish food events in the Boston area and am very familiar with three Spanish tapas bars/restaurants: Tapeo, Dali, and just outside Boston in Somerville, Rauxa.
 All are fun and lively and the food is quite authentic.

 Where should I stay in Madrid?

 Villa Real is an excellent hotel in an ideal location, convenient to shopping, museums and sightseeing.
 However, it is right next to the Palace Hotel, which I consider a far superior hotel.
 I am not familiar with the Best Western Villa de Barajas but I presume it is near Barajas airport, which would be a very inconvenient location if you are planning to see Madrid.
-I suggest you get a copy of my guidebook Discovering Spain: An Uncommon Guide which will have all the information you need for traveling in Spain and many suggestions for hotels, restaurants and sightseeing.

 Is late spring a good time to visit Spain?
 Can I do the country in two weeks?